MarcRochkind/pl0compiler/README.md

 # pl0compiler
 PL/0 compiler for IBM 701.

 Entire program is in a single file.
-Should compile and build with any C compiler.
+Should compile and build with any C compiler, maybe with a few trivial adjustments.
 Tested only with Visual Studio.

 Assembler output is in "out.a".